Back to cruise search

 2

 Oceanview Staterooms measure 20m2 (215ft2) and can accommodate two guests.
-They feature two single beds or a double bed, a bedroom with living room area, and a luxurious bathroom.
+They feature two single beds or a double bed, bedroom with living room area, a flame-effect fireplace and a luxurious bathroom.

 Balcony D5